 Official Language: Arabic (English commonly used as a second language)

 Qatar has plenty to offer in terms of lifestyle as well as career opportunities.
 From natural attractions such as the inland sea (Khor al-Adaid) and its surrounding desert to cultural and historical heritage sites in and around the capital Doha, including the Qatar National Museum, the historic fishing port, the old markets, and Doha’s beautiful waterfront Corniche.

 The Qatar Open, is a professional tennis tournament played on outdoor hard courts.
 It is currently part of the ATP World Tour 250 series of the Association of Tennis Professionals (ATP) World Tour.
 It is held annually in January at the Khalifa International Tennis and Squash Complex in Doha, Qatar, since 1993.

 Qatar was also selected to host the 2022 FIFA World Cup, and will be the first country in the Middle East to host this tournament.

 There is a plethora of shopping options in Doha, from traditional souks (markets) to modern air-conditioned malls.

 Qatar is also home to Education City, an initiative of the Qatar Foundation, which is based on the outskirts of Doha and covers a vast area of 14 square kilometres - housing educational facilities from school age to research level and branch campuses of some of the world's leading universities, including Weill Cornell Medical Campus, Georgetown, Carnegie Mellon and UCL.
-It will also be the home of Sidra Medical and Research Centre, a specialty facility devoted to the care of paediatric and high-risk obstetric patients, which is slated to open in 2014.
+It will also be the home of Sidra Medicine, a specialty facility devoted to the care of paediatric and high-risk obstetric patients, which is slated to open in 2018.

 For further information on Qatar, updates on healthcare developments in the area and details of our own visits to the country check out our blog.